Xibo for Windows Installation

 The installer will take you through a number of screens, which are outlined below.

 The installer presents a welcome screen, please press “Next”.

 Choose the location where Xibo should be installed.
 The default location should normally be sufficient, however, to change the location click browse.
 After making the selection (or if left to the default) click “Next” to continue.

 A confirmation message is then shown.
 If happy with the selections made click “Install” to begin, otherwise click “Back” to correct any errors.

 The Installation is now complete, click Finish to exit the Setup Wizard.

 Newly installed Players must be configured and registered with the Xibo CMS before they can be used using Player Options.

 Most of the Player options are set on the CMS and delivered over the network to the Player.
 This keeps the Player configuration to a minimum on each new installation.

-Before any options can be sent from the CMS it is necessary to register the Display with the CMS instance.
-This can be done by completing the necessary fields using the Connect tab as pictured below:
+Before any options can be sent from the CMS it is necessary to register the Display with the CMS instance by either: